shreyasiyer14/Crazy-Ball-Game-Engine/README.md

 This game was made in Python using PyGame module.

 <b>Note</b>
-Make sure that you have Python 2.7 (32 bit) installed on your system.)
+Make sure that you have Python 2.7 (32-bit) installed on your system.)
 Or else, you could just download pygame2exe application from www.pygame.org and convert the python file into an executable.